sakshamgitrepo/goal-setnexecute-frontend/README.md

-## Goal Composer MERN app frontend
+## Goal Set&Execute MERN app frontend

-This is Mern stack crud project named Goal composer where you can view, write, update and delete your goals with user authentication.
+This is Mern stack crud project named Goal Set&Execute where you can view, write, update and delete your goals with user authentication.

 ## Backend Repository: https://github.com/sakshamgitrepo/Mern-composer-app-Backend